Course details and complete contact information for all collaborative programs can be found in the School of Graduate Studies online Calendar.

 Ancient and Medieval Philosophy

-The Collaborative Program in Ancient and Medieval Philosophy (CPAMP) enables students to develop special expertise in medieval philosophy within the context of a comprehensive training in medieval studies and to take advantage of the methodological variety of one of the largest and most diverse departments of philosophy in the English-speaking world.
+The Collaborative Specialization in Ancient and Medieval Philosophy (CSAMP) enables students to develop special expertise in medieval philosophy within the context of a comprehensive training in medieval studies and to take advantage of the methodological variety of one of the largest and most diverse departments of philosophy in the English-speaking world.

 Book History and Print Culture